-Because of this, our friends at Superkin (the multi-tasking maternity line for mamas who work *all* the jobs) have launched a limited edition line of T-shirts to raise awareness for the Black maternal health crisis—and we want to help.
-The goal? $10,000 in support of Black Mamas Matter Alliance , a Black women-led advocacy that drives research, builds power and shifts culture. $10 from the sale of each shirt will be donated directly.
+Because of this, last year our friends at Superkin (the multi-tasking maternity line turned working parent community support) launched a limited edition line of T-shirts to raise awareness for the Black maternal health crisis.
+The initial goal? $10,000 in support of Black Mamas Matter Alliance, a Black women-led advocacy that drives research, builds power and shifts culture. $10 from the sale of each shirt is donated directly.

 "In this moment, we have a responsibility to our children to not just to teach them with our words, but to show them with our actions and do our part to change the systems that hold mothers, especially mothers of color, back in this country.
-In this unbelievably challenging year we are so grateful to have a community and a platform to express our deeply held values.
-Partnering with Motherly will get us that much closer to our goal of raising $10,000 for BMMA," says Miriam Williams, Superkin co-founder.
+In this unbelievably challenging year we are so grateful to have a community and a platform to express our deeply held values." says Miriam Williams, Superkin co-founder.

 Shop the limited edition Add to Resume launch to raise awareness for the Black maternal health crisis, and visit www.blackmamasmatter.org to learn more.